We’ve all heard it.

 Once trust is lost, it’s hard to gain it back.

 Betrayal causes a psychological pain so deep, it’s hard to ever forget it.

 “Betrayal can come in many forms, such as dishonesty, disloyalty, unfaithfulness, or withholding.
 Each of these feels like a moral violation that cuts to the core of your emotional soul and plunges you into a place of deep psychological distress.”

 Betrayal by someone you love implies that this person doesn’t value your relationship.
-It’s the sense that you’re not being valued, that cuts a deep wound.
+It creates a feeling that you’re not being valued.
+And that cuts a deep wound.